-The Google Cast SDK includes API libraries and sample application code to help you cast your applications to the big screen.
-These APIs are documented in the API references, and the sample code is discussed in the Sender Applications and Receiver Applications overviews.
+The Google Cast SDK includes API libraries and sample application code to help your applications go big.
+These APIs are documented in the API references, and the sample code is discussed in the Android, iOS, and Chrome Sender and the Receiver app guides.

 Here's what you need to build a Cast app.

 A sender application, written for the Android, iOS, or Chrome platform which uses the following Cast APIs:

 A receiver application that handles communication between the sender app and the receiver device.
 You have the following options: